pond/dnd/party_oswen/campaign_9/playlists/part_3.md

 * (Star Trek III) Stealing The Enterprise: All Aboard! / Murder On The Concordant Express / J'Accuse! / Valhalla Battle / Into The Prison Car / Caught Out!
 * (Genshin Radiance) The Dream That Was Tollan: Ignatious To The Rescue / The Plot Revealed / Erinyes Escape
 * (NeverEnding Story) Fantasia: What's In The Box? / Revelations Of Athas / A Dangerous Book Of Names

+### Epilogue

 * (Distant Worlds: Music from Final Fantasy) Aerith's Theme: Goodbye, Lili / Circle Reunites / Another Brief Moment With Leonidas / Time To Dream

-### Chapter 4: An Eye For An Eye

-* (Anthem) The Anthem Of Creation: A Dark Dream For Tasha
-* (Genshin Unfathomable) Dance Of Scorpions: A Shattered, But Beautiful Plane / Market Intrigue
-* (Genshin Radiance) Kukulkan's Deceit Brothers' Confession
-* (Genshin Azure) As The Heart Of Jade: Wynglings Abound / Resolution
-* (Tron Legacy) Overture: Into Radiance
-* (Skyfall) Severine: A World Of Wonder
-* (Battlestar Galactica S4) Roslin And Adama Reunited: Toril Refugees Abound
-* (Genshin Radiance) Skyfire Circlet: Into The Crystal / Difficult Questions
-* (Genshin Radiance) A Deed No Less Than Star-Forging: Accepted
-* (Genshin Shimmering Vol 4) Per Amica Silentia Lunae: Bel's New Instrument / A Scroll For Kindle / The Concert
-   ^^^^ **NOT "END OF MOVIE" BIG ENOUGH?**

-### Epilogue

-* (Genshin Unfahomable) Land Of Hidden Depths: The Manivarshan

 ### Closing Titles

-* (Dire Straits) Private Investigations (Edit): Ignatious Inkblot
+* (Divine Comedy) National Express: Ignatious Inkblot (On The Train)
 * (Midnight) Youth: (World) It's All Just A Game...?